ft-interactive/generator-ig-job/readme.md

 Yeoman generator that scaffolds out an interactive-graphic/news-app.

-## Getting Started
+## Installing the generator

+    sudo npm install -g git+https://github.com/ft-interactive/generator-ig-job.git

+## How to use

+### Generating a new project

-- Install: `sudo npm install -g git+https://github.com/ft-interactive/generator-ig-job.git`
+1. Update yo, bower and this generator to the latest versions: `sudo npm install -g yo bower git+https://github.com/ft-interactive/generator-ig-job.git`

-- Run: `yo ig-job`
+2. Make a new directory and `cd` into it, then run the generator: `yo ig-job`

+3. Generate a basic modernizr.js file to start off with: `grunt modernizr`

+### Developing

-- Run `grunt` for building and `grunt server` for preview
+- Run `grunt serve` and start developing.

+- To install a new component, eg Backbone:
+  - Run `bower install backbone --save` (which will download it into your `bower_components` folder and make a note of it in `bower.json`)
+  - Add a `<script>` tag in your `index.html`, or `@import` it in your `main.scss`, as appropriate
+  - If you're not sure what a component's name is, try searching: `bower search backbone`

+- If you need any more Modernizr tests, you can add them in `modernizr.json` and then run `grunt modernizr` to regenerate your `modernizr.js`.

-## Deploying
+### Deploying

+* Run `grunt build`, which creates an optimised version of your project in `dist`.
 * Type `grunt deploy:live` or `grunt deploy:demo`.

-You will need an `.igdeploy` file (ideally in your home directory), which should look like this:
+You will need an `.igdeploy` file (ideally in your home directory, so it works for all your projects), which should look like this:

 ```json
 {